 With all the options available, you can be adventurous with fashion.
 “Try to seek out imaginative ways to make your style voice heard,” Beker says.
 “For example, vintage dressing really allows people the opportunity to dress in a unique way.
 It’s always inspiring to look for unusual accessories and not subscribe to merely donning what’s hot right now.”

 And what if you make a mistake and end up looking silly?
-Don’t worry about it — the mistakes are half the fun.
-Besides, your friends will probably think that you did it on purpose.
+Don’t worry about it—the mistakes are half the fun.
+Besides, your friends will probably think you did it on purpose.
 You might even start a new trend.